typedb/typedb/README.md

 ## Licensing

 This software is developed by [Vaticle](https://vaticle.com/).
-It's released under the GNU Affero GENERAL PUBLIC LICENSE version 3 (AGPL v.3.0).
+It's released under the Mozilla Public License 2.0 (MPL 2.0).
 For license information, please see [LICENSE](https://github.com/vaticle/typedb/blob/master/LICENSE).

 Vaticle also provides a commercial license for TypeDB Cloud self-hosted - get in touch with our team at